Dasharo/docs/docs/variants/msi_z690/initial-deployment.md

 [Ubuntu 22.04 desktop amd64 ISO](https://releases.ubuntu.com/22.04/ubuntu-22.04.1-desktop-amd64.iso)
 burned on the USB stick.
 Ubuntu 22.04 or newer if preferred, as it contains the network drivers for Ethernet and WiFi.
-Older versions of Ubuntu would require a USB to Ethernet adapter or equivalent to get network connection and install required software packages.
+Older versions of Ubuntu would require a USB to Ethernet adapter or equivalent to get a network connection and install required software packages.

-Boot the Ubuntu live image and select `Try ubuntu` option.
-Open a terminal and proceed with commands below.
+Boot the Ubuntu live image and select the `Try Ubuntu` option.
+Open a terminal and proceed with the commands below.

 Install build dependencies: